IrisChase/IVD/README.md

     }

 This allows you to create an element for each collection of an item, and allow it to contain each child instance of said collection.

+Suppose you want ordered items (As one often does).
+Perhaps the model has triggers defined for sorting the model according to different criteria.
+The order of elements in IVD can be bound to the model order:

+    #an-elephant -> elephants
+    {
+        layout: vbox;
+        model-order: enable; //Sort child elements according to model }

+    #leg -> elephants::legs
+    {
+        position-within: an-elephant;
+    }

+The plan is to be able to rearrange items in IVD, and then have the new order backpropogated to the model as well.

 ## Equation Solver